-- 2.2.
-Definitions - 2.2.1.
-"Transition phase" is a logical and intuitive procedure to transfer the dynamic driving task from automated control by the system to human driver control. - 2.2.2.1 "Transition demand" is a logical and intuitive procedure to transfer the dynamic driving task from automated control by the system to human driver control.
-This request given from the system to the human driver signalling indicates the beginning of the transition phase. - 2.2.2.
-"Transition phase" means the duration of the transition demand. - 2.2.3.
-"Expected event" is a situation which is known [in advance], e.g. at the time of activation such as a journey point (e.g. exit of a highway) etc. and which requires a transition demand. - 2.2.4.
-"Unexpected event" is a situation which is unknown [in advance], but assumed as very likely in happening, e.g. [road construction, inclement weather, approaching emergency vehicle, missing lane marking, load falling from truck (collision)] and which requires a transition demand. - 2.2.5.
-"Imminent danger" describes a situation or an event possibly endangering the safety of the vehicle and its passengers, e.g. an obstacle in front of the vehicle which cannot be avoided a collision by normal braking with lower than [3.7 m/s2], a system failure, an electrical failure, etc. which leads to a collision of the vehicle with another road user or an obstacle unless an emergency manoeuvre is executed.
+- 2.1.1.
+This system applies to vehicles of categories M_1 . - 2.2.
+Definitions - 2.2.1 "Transition demand" is a logical and intuitive procedure to transfer the dynamic driving task from automated control by the system to human driver control.
+This request given from the system to the human driver indicates the transition phase. - 2.2.2.
+"Transition phase" means the duration of the transition demand.

-- 2.2.6.
-"Minimum risk manoeuvre" means a procedure aimed at minimizing risks in traffic, which is automatically performed by the system, e.g. when the driver does not respond to after a transition demand. - 2.2.7.
-"Emergency Manoeuvre" is a manoeuvre performed by the system in case of a sudden unexpected event in which the vehicle is in imminent danger to collide with another object of a collision [and in case of insufficient lead time to transition the control back to the driver,] with the purpose of avoiding or mitigating a collision. - 2.2.8.
+- 2.2.3.
+"Planned event" is a situation which is known [in advance], e.g. at the time of activation such as a journey point (e.g. exit of a highway) etc. and which requires a transition demand. - 2.2.4.
+"Unplanned event" is a situation which is unknown fin advance, but assumed as very likely in happening, e.g. [road construction, inclement weather, approaching emergency vehicle, missing lane marking, load falling from truck (collision)] and which requires a transition demand. - 2.2.5.
+"Imminent danger" describes a situation or an event which leads to a collision of the vehicle with another road user or an obstacle unless an emergency manoeuvre is executed. - 2.2.6.
+"Minimum risk manoeuvre" means a procedure aimed at minimizing risks in traffic, which is automatically performed by the system after a transition demand. - 2.2.7.
+"Emergency Manoeuvre" is a manoeuvre performed by the system in case of a sudden unplanned event in which the vehicle is in imminent danger of a collision [and in case of insufficient lead time to transition the control back to the driver,] with the purpose of avoiding or mitigating a collision. - 2.2.8.
 "Operational speed" is the maximum vehicle speed at which the system may be active and shall be determined by the capability of the system's visualisation technology. - 2.2.9.
 "Detection range" of the visualisation system is the distance at which the system can reliably recognise a target and generate an appropriate control signal. - [2.2.10.
 "Operating range" shall be determined from the value of the verified detection range after taking account of the deterioration of components of the visualisation system due to time and usage throughout the normal life of a vehicle.] - [2.2.11.
-"Normal life" of a vehicle is understood to be [10] years or [160 000] kilometres.] - 2.3.
-General requirements - 2.3.1.
-Within the general system classification, as defined in paragraph 5.2., the activated system shall cope with all dynamic driving tasks. - [2.3.2.
-Visualisation system - 2.3.2.1.
-Field of view
+"Normal life" of a vehicle is understood to be [10] years or [160 000] kilometres. - [2.2.12.
+"Severe system failure" is any failure that prevents the generation or transmission of necessary control inputs to the steering and/or braking system or the generation of the necessary control outputs by the steering and/or braking system (e.g. break down of primary power supply of the vehicle, sudden loss of tyre pressure, ...)]